Extra-Solar Planet System

 In the graph below the brightness is plotted along the left side in magnitudes.

-Along the bottom of the graph is plotted the Universal Time which is just
+Along the bottom of the graph is plotted the "Phase" which is just

 If the planet transits the disk

-of the star then the brightness of the star will go down by about 0.016
+of the star then the brightness of the star will go down to about -2.13

-and stay at that brightness for about 3 hours.
+and stay at that brightness for about 3 hours = 0.04 phase = 18 points.
 So

-far we have not seen a whole transit, but we will keep trying.
+far we have not seen a transit, but we have marked the place with a tiny

 The importance of detecting transits of the planet is that if we see